pomettini/ue4-soulslike-test/README.md

 Bugs:

-* Target mode is currently broken on server
+* Rolling while targeting is currently broken on server